LearnExcel.io

 1. Select the range of cells you want to work with.

-2. Click on any of the selected cells and hold down the mouse button.
+2. Hold down the Ctrl key, then click on any of the selected cells and hold down the mouse button.

-3. Drag the mouse cursor outside of the selected range to deselect some of the cells.
+3. Drag the mouse cursor across the cells you want to remove from the selection.

 5. The selected cells are now deselected, and you can proceed with another selection.